DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>Several stained-glass wall hangings depict beautiful men, women, and children singing and playing instruments.
 A harpsichord with a bench rests in the northwest corner.
 Near the fireplace is a large standing harp.
 Alabaster figurines of well-dressed dancers adorn the mantelpiece. </p>
 </div>

 ***The Harpsichord.*** A player who inspects the harpsichord finds that one of the keys appears to be permanently pressed in the "down" position.
-A player who investigates the interior of the harpsichord finds the cause: a rolled-up piece parchment tucked beneath one of the strings.
+A player who investigates the interior of the harpsichord finds the cause: a rolled-up piece of parchment tucked beneath one of the strings.

 The parchment is a piece of handwritten sheet music for the harpsichord titled *Waltz for Klara*.
 If the sheet music is played on the harpsichord, read: